isomerpages/iras-taxacademy/_seminars-and-conferences/1-upcoming.md

 Registration:

-Closing Date:  13 Sep 2019.
+Closing Date:  Extended to 23 Sep 2019.
 Seats on a first-come-first-served basis, upon full payment.

 Fees: SGD 353.10 (incl.
 GST)
 Foreign participants, who in their business capacity belong overseas and are sponsored by overseas employers, are excluded from paying 7% GST.